remy/remysharp.com/public/blog/text-decoration-thickness-discrepancies.md

 Chrome has no animation, but moreover, a `text-decoration-thickness` of zero height is… still there.

 <video controls src="/images/text-decoration-thickness-chrome.mp4"></video>

+A note [on Chrome's implementation](https://bsky.app/profile/patrickbrosset.com/post/3mvaa3gy5uc2b), it was spec compliant, then it wasn't - so, I guess it's playing catchup.

 Ah well, I guess it's a progressive enhancement.